 |Codeforces Round #508 (Div.
 2)|

-Print the only integer — the length of the longest good subsequence of string $$$s$$$.
+Print an only integer — the maximum possible value of the last slime.

 2 1 2 1

 In the first example, a possible way of getting the last slime with value $$$4$$$ is:

 In the second example, the first slime can keep eating slimes to its right to end up with a value of $$$4$$$.